 The longer I work with customers the more I realise that the majority of us who suffer from food are just hurting in some way and are looking for love/comfort.
-We may have a very loving relationship with someone else but if we don’t love ourselves there’s something missing and we use food to fill the gap.
+We may have a very loving relationship with Melbourne Wildlife Removal but if we don’t love ourselves there’s something missing and we use food to fill the gap.
 For others it may be alcohol, drugs, smoking or gambling.

 However food seems to be the most common since it is fast and simple, not hurting anyone else and can be easily concealed.
 Unfortunately however, we only feel good for a split second with the first taste, then the guilt sets in, we feel uncomfortable and begin to beat ourselves up which simply leads to more eating or bingeing.
 Unfortunately eating food just keeps the emotion inside of us.
 Instead of confronting our issues, we eat that only creates further issues.